Whowong/CHH/GitLab/README.md

     - template: Security/Container-Scanning.gitlab-ci.yml
   ```

-8.3	Run your pipeline again, you should see the security scans in your pipeline going forward.
+7.3	Run your pipeline again, you should see the security scans in your pipeline going forward.

+## 8. Branching and policies

+Overview: During this time you have been able to commit directly to the main branch which is not a good best practice.
+Here we will go over how you can lock that down to make your pipelines more stable.

+8.1	Here we are going to protect the branches so you cant check in directly.

+8.2	In your project go to “Settings” then “Repository”

+8.3	Expand the “Protected Branches” section

+8.4	In the branch section the main branch is already protected but we want to enhance this.
+Change “Allowed to push” from “Maintainers” to “No one”

+Now that you have set the protection, you should not be able to checkin directly to the main branch.
+This is a great way to protect your main branch and ensure only merge requests are the route to bring in new code.

 ## 9. How to Create Kubernetes Cluster and Install Prometheus (Optional going forward as this requires Google Cloud or Amazon Cloud account)